6/24/26: Bugle Tune

 Barry didn’t bring the album out to us.
 Instead he propped open his door, waved me in to his room, and handed it to me in there.

 Barry opened a box with a little currycomb, but instead of bristles it had a side of green velvet.
 He brushed the velvet in a circle around the record surface.
 He turned over the record on the turntable holding just the very edges with his palms.
-He lifted the arm lever, and lowerd the needle.
+He lifted the arm lever, and lowered the needle.

+Gradually I deciphered the ranting too.
+“No more!” the man pleaded.
+“AaaaaAAA!”
+He seemed to be fumbling for something on the ground.
+“Pain!
+No more!
+AaaaaAAA!”
 And still the neighbors sauntered past with their ice cream cones and chat while this elderly man raved on.
 “Can’t even feel the pain no more!
 AaaaAAA!”
-He was fumbling for something on the ground as I finally reached his side.
+At last I rushed to his side, catching my breath.

 Kick me like you did before!
 I can’t even feel the pain no more.
 AaaaaAAA!

 All I can do is laugh.
 For a moment, it’s 1972 again.
 At the Rice home, Mom and Dad are still alive and well.
-Barry is a courteous teenager, being thoughtful to a younger girl who admires his music.
-For her, he replays that one bright high metallic hook from the Rolling Stones’ Exile on Main Street.
+Barry is a courteous teenager who saved his paper route money for a new record.
+He’s being thoughtful to a younger girl who shows admiring interest in his music.
+For her, he replays that one bright high metallic hook.

-Placing the needle in just the right groove, he advises “Here ya go.
+It’s the Rolling Stones, Exile on Main Street.
+Placing the needle in just the right groove, he advises “There.
 Just forget about the words.”

 About maryangelis